 In a Chapter 13 proceeding, you do not have to give up or sell any property.
 If you qualify to participate in this type of arrangement, you will be able to keep your home.
 To qualify, you must earn a steady income that is enough to make the required payments.

-During debt reorganization, you work with an Atlanta bankruptcy attorney to create a repayment plan.
+During debt reorganization, you work with a bankruptcy attorney to create a repayment plan.
 This plan deals with all of your unsecured debts such as student loans, medical bills and credit card debt.
 Your attorney will work with you to calculate how much money you have left over after paying your mortgage and buying essentials each month.
 This “disposable income” is how much you will need to pay each month.
 After three to five years, the plan ends and most of your unsecured debts are cancelled.

 During the course of the repayment plan, your home cannot be foreclosed on as long as you make the required payments.
 Once the plan ends, some of your other bills will be eliminated, making it easier for you to stay current on mortgage payments.